SandQuattro/grpc-streaming-tls/README.md

 - added client / server tls communication
 - added logger / auth client / server interceptors

+## 1.0.2
+- added mutual tls, client now has its own certificate and server has to validate it

 ### future plains
-- Implement mutual TLS.
-At the moment, the server has already shared its certificate with the client.
-For mutual TLS, the client also has to share its certificate with the server.
-So we will update cert/gen.sh script to create and sign a certificate for the client.